 Group financial statements

-When dealing with deferred tax in group accounts, it is important to remember that a group does not legally exist and so is not subject to tax.
+When dealing with deferred tax in group financial statements, it is important to remember that a group does not legally exist and so is not subject to tax.
 Instead, tax is levied on the individual legal entities within the group and their individual tax assets and liabilities are cross-cast in the consolidation process.
-To calculate the deferred tax implications on consolidation adjustments when preparing the group accounts, the carrying value refers to the carrying value within the group accounts while the tax base will be the tax base in the entities’ individual accounts.
+To calculate the deferred tax implications on consolidation adjustments when preparing the group financial statements, the carrying amount refers to the carrying amount within the group financial statements while the tax base will be the tax base in the entities’ individual financial statements.

 Fair value adjustments